michael-cannon/wordpress-starter/API.md

 ## Need More?

-Further examples and more can be found by reading and searching the [Aihrus WordPress Starter Knowledge Base](https://aihrus.zendesk.com/categories/20102742-WordPress-Starter-Plugin) and [source code](https://github.com/michael-cannon/wordpress-starter).
+Further examples and more can be found by reading and searching the [WordPress Starter Knowledge Base](https://aihrus.zendesk.com/categories/20102742-WordPress-Starter-Plugin) and [source code](https://github.com/michael-cannon/wordpress-starter).